Terry Vitacco - Photo by Miles Boone

 "I am excited to share and illustrate these 'operas' - images that celebrate the love, contradictions, dysfunction, mystery, melancholy, humor and dreams of family life," says Vitacco.

-The "Meta Mama Operas" series was chosen as Overall Winner in the 18th Julia Margaret Cameron Awards in Barcelona, Spain, Silver Award in the PX3 Prix De La Photographie Paris Awards, and a Bronze Award for the BIFA/Budapest International Photo Awards.
+The "Meta Mama Operas" series was chosen as Overall Winner in the 18th Julia Margaret Cameron Awards in Barcelona, Spain, Silver Award in the PX3 Prix De La Photographie Paris Awards, and a Silver Award for the BIFA/Budapest International Photo Awards.
 The series has also been featured in numerous solo and group exhibitions in the U.S.

 She is a member of the American Society of Media Photographers (ASMP), the Professional Photographers of America (PPA), and the Professional Photographers of Northern Illinois (PPANI).